CUWiCS/cuwics.github.io/_posts/2018/2018-09-30-BlackstoneTechTrivia.markdown

 On Friday, Blackstone entertained students with its very own technology trivia night!
 Students enjoyed dinner from JunZi Kitchen and learning about Blackstone engineers' tech stacks.

-Our own WiCS members Xiao and Yuxuan did so well at the trivia night, they won Echo Dots!
+Our own WiCS members Susie and Yuxuan did so well at the trivia night, they won Echo Dots!
 Congratulations, you two :)

 Sign up for our newsletter [**here**][mailinglist] and like us on [**facebook**][facebook] for exciting events happening in the CS community.